 Medical costs will also depend upon how long you must remain in the hospital and whether or not you will need physical therapy after the fracture heals.

 Medical costs are not the only financial matter that arises from a broken arm or leg.
 You will likely be out at least a few days from work to allow for the initial healing, and the time out of work could be up to 6 to 8 weeks for a broken leg.
-Lost wages is one of the extra costs accrued with a broken bone, the cost of which may rise drastically if your broken bone keeps you from returning to work due to the nature of your job.
+Lost wages are one of the extra costs accrued with a broken bone, the cost of which may rise drastically if your broken bone keeps you from returning to work due to the nature of your job.

 Keep in mind that these damages are recoverable through a car accident claim if you have evidence that another party’s negligence was to blame for your injuries.
 When filing your claim, you must also take into consideration the potential for long-term effects of the broken bone.

 Even after a fracture heals, it can cause weakness in the limb, nerve damage, mobility issues, and also leave you more prone to future breaks.
 If the doctor did not properly set the bone during the first appointment, he may have to re-break and set it again at a later examination.
-Make sure to consider all of these costs in order to obtain a full value for your damages.
+Make sure to consider all of these costs in order to obtain full value for your damages.

 Many people write off broken arms and legs as common injuries and therefore do not think they are worth a substantial settlement.
 However, if you suffered a fractured bone in a car accident that was the fault of another driver, you are entitled to seek full compensation for your injuries and losses through a claim with his insurance company.